Rigorous numerical enclosures for positive solutions of Lane-Emden's equation with sub-square exponents: Numerical result

-In this section, we present a numerical example where a solution to \eqref{positiveproblem} is numerically verified.
-All computations were carried out on a computer with Intel Xeon E7-4830 at 2.20 GHz$\times$40, 2 TB RAM, CentOS 6.6, and MATLAB 2012b.
-All rounding errors were strictly estimated using toolboxes---the INTLAB version 9 \cite{rump1999book} and KV library version 0.4.16 \cite{kashiwagikv}---for verified numerical computations.
+In this section, we present a numerical result where a positive solution of \eqref{absproblem} is enclosed explicitly for $p=3/2$ and $\Omega=(0,1)^{2}$.
+All computations were carried out on a computer with Intel Xeon E7-4830 at 2.20 GHz$\times$4, 2 TB RAM, CentOS 7, and MATLAB 2019b.
+All rounding errors were strictly estimated using toolboxes for rigorous numerical computations---INTLAB version 11 \cite{rump1999book} and kv library version 0.4.49 \cite{kashiwagikv}.
 Therefore, the correctness of all results was mathematically guaranteed.